Nevaditow/Capitan-Gallery/README.md

 A gallery node for ComfyUI focused on one thing: **quickly reviewing your latest generated outputs and comparing them against the original input**.

-Not a full output browser — just the last N images and videos, always visible while you work.
+Displays images and looping videos.
 ---

 <!-- Add your screenshots here -->